unframework/ng-ux-tips/_posts/2015-07-18-ng-submit-instead-of-ng-click.md

 Be honest.
 Do the input fields in your app have broken submit-on-Enter support?

 Chances are, if you are working on an AngularJS codebase, you are posting data via AJAX requests.
-And chances are, some of that data comes from user forms.
+And similar chances are, some of that data comes from user forms.
 What do we mean by forms?
 Some examples:

 * login form
 * signup page for new users